30DayChartChallenge/Edition2024/README.md

 <p align="center">

-<em>Collection of contributions to and resources for the fourth
+<em>Collection of contributions to and resources for the fifth
 <a href="https://bsky.app/profile/30daychartchall.bsky.social">#30DayChartChallenge</a>
 in April 2025.</em>